GuanghuiFU/medical_cv_foundation_eval/README.md

-# Comparative analysis of supervised learning and computer vision foundation models for segmenting post-contrast T1-weighted primary brain lymphoma
+# Comparing foundation models and nnU-Net for segmentation of primary brain lymphoma on clinical routine post-contrast T1-weighted MRI

 * Conference version: